filecoin-project/specs/network-protocols.md

     // that place in the sector.
     PieceConfirmation PieceConfirmation

+    // SectorCommitMsg is the Cid of the message that was sent to submit
+    // the sector containing this data to the chain.
+    SectorCommitMsg Cid

     // Signature is a signature from the miner over the response Signature Signature
 }
 ```